Katharine Hamnett: Political activism

 In 2003, at a London fashion show, Hamnett's catwalk models wore shirts with "STOP WAR, BLAIR OUT", a reference to the looming invasion of Iraq.

 In 2008, Hamnett said that fashion designers participating in the London Fashion Week were racist due to what she views as increasing exclusion of black models, stating:

 The catwalks are full of white dogs, cosmetic companies don't like black models – the racist bitches.
 I have no idea why when it's obvious that black girls are just so genuinely much more beautiful than Caucasians, who have clearly got the short straw.
 Black girls have much better body shapes and it's such a shame.
 I just think there should be a bit more of a balance.

 In 2013, Hamnett designed two different T-shirts for the Campaign for Nuclear Disarmament: "EDUCATION NOT TRIDENT" and "NHS NOT TRIDENT".
 As an additional sign of her commitment to the anti-nuclear cause, Hamnett joined the 55th edition of the Easter demonstration at Aldermaston, on 1 April 2013.

 Hamnett was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas at the 2015 general election.

+In December 2025, with a video message on her Instagram page, Hamnett launched a T-shirt with the message "Free Marwan", referring to Palestinian prisoner of Israel Marwan Barghouti.
+The shirt is a collaboration with Lina Hadid and Marwan Barghouti's son, Arab Barghouti.

 In February 2024, Hamnett publicly relinquished her Commander of the Order of the British Empire (CBE) distinction in protest against the UK government's support for the war in Gaza.
 Wearing a T-shirt reading "DISGUSTED TO BE BRITISH" in her trademark all-caps font, the designer said "I'm disgusted to be British for our role in Gaza," brandishing her CBE and placing it in a rubbish bin.